-4. Site Monitoring
+8. Site Monitoring

-4.1.
+8.1.
 Visits by Arboricultural Consultant

-4.1.1.
-The appointed arboricultural consultant will visit the site as specified in section 3.1.1 above.
-During the visit an inspection sheet will be completed as shown in Appendix C and returned to the LA Tree Officer.
+8.1.1.
+The appointed arboricultural consultant will visit the site at the time of specified phases of the development as noted in section 7.1.1 above (dates may be subject to revision).
+In addition, monthly inspections will be carried out during the development and an inspection sheet completed as shown in Appendix C and returned to the LA Tree Officer; the inspection sheets will include photographic evidence and copies will be returned to the Council's Tree and Planning Officers.

-5. General
+9. General

-- 5.1.1.
+- 9.1.1.
 Limitations of report: Issues sometimes arise on development sites which require amendments to the previously agreed tree protection details.
 Any amendments to this AMS will be discussed with the project arboriculturist and approved in writing by the LPA prior to being implemented.
-Copies of paperwork relating to any amendments shall be attached to the site copy of the AMS to provide a definitive record of what has been agreed. - 5.1.2.
+Copies of paperwork relating to any amendments shall be attached to the site copy of the AMS to provide a definitive record of what has been agreed. - 9.1.2.
 It is possible that modifications to the tree protection measures shown, will be required.
 Where these are arboriculturally acceptable, the modifications will be shown on an updated plan/s & submitted to the LPA for their approval prior to commencement.